 Carla Knapp, National Vice President, Native Services, BGCA

 Carla is a proven visionary and strategic leader with 20 years of executive level, non-profit experience.
 She began her work in BGCA with the chartering the first Native BGC in the Northeast as the Chief Professional Officer.
 Carla grew the service area for youth and partnered with five federally recognized tribes to expand programing for Native youth.

-Carla has received numerous awards to include the Executive Director’s Award for demonstrating outstanding performance, Boys & Girls Clubs of America (BGCA) Native Service to Youth Award and recipient of the Maytag Leadership Award, honoring dependable leaders throughout the BGCA movement the National Indian Gaming Association Chairman’s Leadership Award, the 2019 W. Errol Sewell Leadership Award recognizing outstanding achievements of professionals, and most recently Carla was the recipient of the 2021 Linkage’s Women’s Leadership Executive Impact Award.
+Carla has received numerous awards to include the Executive Director’s Award for demonstrating outstanding performance, Boys & Girls Clubs of America (BGCA) Native Service to Youth Award, the Maytag Leadership Award which honors dependable leaders throughout the BGCA movement, the National Indian Gaming Association Chairman’s Leadership Award, the 2019 W. Errol Sewell Leadership Award which recognizes outstanding achievements of professionals, and most recently Carla was the recipient of the 2021 Linkage’s Women’s Leadership Executive Impact Award.

 In 2013, Carla accepted a position with the Boys & Girls Clubs of America’s newly established Native Services team to assist Clubs on Native lands across the country as one of the Native Services Directors of Organizational Development later to be promoted to the National Director of Native Services in 2014 and Vice President in 2017 and now serves as the National Vice President of Native Services.

 Additionally, Carla is a tribal member of the Penobscot Indian Nation, and Bear Clan, married to Joseph Knapp and proud mother of two children.
 With the support of her family, Carla’s mission is to provide opportunities that improve the lives of youth and communities.

 Kelly Concho-Hayes, Lead Director of Organizational Development, Native Services, BGCA